HELVE/HELVEOS/README.md

 **Brief Ending**

 > "Helve HQ is now live and operational.
-Commence with directive protocol programs."
+Commence with directive protocol programs.
+Have a great day!"

 PC lights up and animated Helve AVR logo appears on screen.